T H E B E A U T I F U L F E A R

 In 2010 I began to document, the unraveling, in a home studio that I had assembled.
 In 2012 I encouraged, a former bandmate, Carl Negin to also build a mirror studio in his attic in Baltimore so that he could help me record my rapidly expanding vision.
 At first there was little desire or plan to make the works public, but overtime I have gradually felt increasingly compelled to share it.

-Currently I am working on part TWO ‘present but never there’, which is a considerably longer and more ambitious piece.
+Currently I am working on part 2&3 ‘The Waltz of the Moonshine Blind’, which is a considerably longer and more ambitious piece.
 It picks up on New Years Day in 2012 and completes the story in July 2014 with the song ‘The Beautiful Fear’.
 TWO will be a double album in length and will have a variety of guest musicians contributing various parts.
+Release ~ 2019.

 Addicataclique background art work.
 'Caprice" ( the falling nudes painting ) with kind permission from Harry Holland.